eakoriakin/ionic-selectable-pages/pages/contributing.md

 ## Prepare release

-1. Update the version in the `package.json` according to [Semantic Versioning](https://semver.org).
+1. Update the version in the `package.json` according to <a href="https://semver.org" target="_blank">Semantic Versioning</a>.
 For example, if the release contains breaking changes than major number should be bumped and others reset to 0 - from `4.1.6` to `5.0.0`.
 2. Run `gulp` from the root folder to prepare an npm package that will be created in `dist` folder.
 3. Run `npm publish dist` to publish the package to npm.
-4. Create a GitHub tag and describe the changes following the [pattern](https://github.com/eakoriakin/ionic-selectable/releases/tag/4.2.0).
+4. Create a GitHub tag and describe the changes following the <a href="https://github.com/eakoriakin/ionic-selectable/releases/tag/4.2.0" target="_blank">pattern</a>.

 ## Conventions